Karnataka Shuddha Saveri

 Karnataka Shuddha Saveri is a rāgam in Carnatic music (musical scale of South Indian classical music).
 It is an audava rāgam (or owdava rāgam, meaning pentatonic scale).
 It is a janya rāgam (derived scale), as it does not have all the seven swaras (musical notes).

 This scale is known as Shuddha Sāveri in the Muthuswami Dikshitar school of music.
-This scale is quite different from the popular Shuddha Saveri pentatonic scale.
+This scale is quite different from the popular Shuddha Saveri pentatonic scale, which is known as Devakriya in Dikshitar school of music.

 Structure and Lakshana

 Karnataka Shuddha Saveri is a symmetric rāgam that does not contain gandharam or nishādam.
 It is a symmetric pentatonic scale (audava-audava ragam in Carnatic music classification - audava meaning 'of 5').
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):